gSchool/TTP-EXCEL-CONTENT/excel-lessons/more-pivot-tables.md

   * Create new columns in the pivot table that are derived from the existing columns
 <br>

-#### Code along: create references to pivot tables - 20 min
+#### Code along: create pivot charts - 20 min
-Complete these actions concurrently with the instructor:
-* Demonstrate group and ungroup of row and column values
-* Link to the pivot table from another cell using click for cell range
-  * Illustrate issues from cell range returned
-* Link to the pivot table with hard-coded absolute ranges, and show the results

 <br>

-#### Exercise: create references to pivot tables - 20 min
+#### Exercise: create pivot charts - 20 min
 * Work in pairs
-* Link to pivot tables with two methods
+*
 <br>

-### Exercise: create pivot table analysis from database data - 55 min
+### Exercise: create pivot table analysis from project data - 55 min
-* Work individually and then in pairs
+* Work individually
-* Create pivot tables from database data
+* Create pivot table analyaia from data extracted from database data
   * Create and submit queries to get data from two tables
   * Import data from queries into Excel
   * Clean each raw data table